100thCoin/AccuracyCoin/README.md

   1: The controller was read how a US released NES should read controllers.
   2: The controller was read how a Famicom should read controllers.

+### Implicit DMA Abort
+  1: The abort behaved the way a pre-mid-1990 CPU would behave.
+  2: The abort behaved the way a mid-1990 or later CPU would behave.